marrlab/causalspyne/README.md

 ## Quick start
-Install with `pip install causalspyne`.
+Install with: `pip install causalspyne`

 Generate some data:
 ```